Giovanna Antonelli: Personal life

+She is a cousin of actors Andre Di Mauro and Claudia Mauro and is related to filmmaker Humberto Mauro.

 When participating in the telenovela O Clone, she fell in love with actor Murilo Benício.
 They started a relationship in 2002 and on 24 May 2005, Antonelli's first child, and Murilo's second, Pietro was born.
 In November of the same year, the couple separated.
 Earlier, in April 2004, during their first separation, she was briefly involved with businessman Alexandre Accioly.

 In 2005, she met American businessman Robert LoCascio and they became engaged in Italy.
 The engagement lasted only four months.

 In 2009, she ended a two-year relationship with businessman Arthur Fernandes.
 She then began to date director Leonardo Nogueira, on 8 October 2010, and gave birth to the twins Antonia and Sophia.